ppurka/run_sage/README.md

 ------------

-The script depends on bash-4.0 or higher, xterm (or some other terminal), sed, grep, and dialog.
+The script depends on bash-4.0 or higher, xterm (or some other terminal), awk, sed, grep, and dialog.
 On a Debian Linux derivative, or Fedora Linux derivative, you will have to install dialog since it is not installed by default.